 WaiveRS

-All riders in the Bike park are required to sign a waiver.
+All riders in the Bike Park are required to sign a waiver.
 The waiver can be reviewed and printed here.

-MOuntain Bike responsibility Code
+MOuntain Biker's responsibility Code

 General RULES Of the Park

-- Helmets are Mandatory.
+- Helmets are mandatory.
 Full face helmets and padding are strongly recommended

 - Riders must be 6 years of age or older and ride a bike with front and rear brakes.
 Strider Bikes and Introductory Pedal Bikes (Single Brake or Pedal Braking) are not permitted